sdmp/sdmp.github.io/docs/resources/index.md

 When the relationship type is `connection`, this property is required.

-The [key fingerprint][TODO] of the user the resource publisher is connecting to.
+The [key fingerprint][crypto] of the user the resource publisher is connecting to.

 ###### `sdmp.relationship.node` *(string)*

 When the relationship type is `host` or `publisher`, this property is required.

-The [key fingerprint][TODO] of the node the resource publisher is authorizing.
+The [key fingerprint][crypto] of the node the resource publisher is authorizing.

 ### User Information Documents